kwonus/Quelle-Obsolete/Clarity-Syntax.md

 **Bracketed Terms:** When searching, there are part the order of some terms within a quoted are unknown.
 Square brackets can be used to identify such terms.
 For example, consider this SEARCH statement:

-*find “[God created] heaven and earth” + source=bible*
+*“[God created] heaven and earth” :: source=bible*

 The above statement is equivalent to

-*find “God created heaven and earth” + “created God heaven and earth” + source=bible*
+*“God created heaven and earth” + “created God heaven and earth” + source=bible*

 **and:** In Boolean logic, ***and\*** means that all terms must be found.
 With Clarity-HMI, *and* is represented by terms that appear within an unquoted segment.

 **or:** In Boolean logic, ***or\*** means that any term constitutes a match.
-With Clarity=HMI, *or* is represented by the plus-sign ( **+** ) or [ **+** ] between SEARCH segments.
+With Clarity=HMI, *or* is represented by the double-colon ( **::** ) between SEARCH segments.

-**not:** In Boolean logic, ***not\*** means that the term must not be found.
-With Clarity, *not* is represented by a minus-sign ( **-** ) or [ **-** ] and applies to an entire segment (it cannot be applied to individual words unless the search segment has only a single term).
-In other words, a minus-sign means subtract results; it cancels-out matches against all matches of other segments.
+**not:** In Boolean logic, **not** means that the term must not be found.
+With Clarity, *not* is represented by a colon+minus-sign+colon ( **:-:** ) and applies to an entire segment (it cannot be applied to individual words unless the search segment has only a single term).
+In other words, a :-: means subtract results; it cancels-out matches against all matches of other segments.
 Most segments are additive as each additional segment increases search results.
-Contrariwise, a ***not\*** segment is subtractive as it decreases search results.
+Contrariwise, a **not** segment is subtractive as it decreases search results.

 **NOTE:**

-The minus-sign means that the segment will be subtracted from the search results while its absence means that the segment will be added to the search results.
+The :-: means that the segment will be subtracted from the search results while its absence means that the segment will be added to the search results.
 When only a single segment follows a SEARCH directive, it is always positive.
 A single negative segment following the find imperative, while it might be grammatically valid syntax, will never match anything.
 Therefore, while permitted in theory, it would have no real-world meaning.
 Consequently, some implementations of Clarity-HMI may disallow such a construct.

-It should be noted that in some dialects of Clarity (e.g. Clarity AVX), hyphens in words are never required in Clarity AVX.
-For example, xray would be a valid shorthand for x-ray (making the hyphen superfluous).

 **More Examples:**

 Consider a query for all passages that contain God AND created, but NOT containing earth AND NOT containing heaven:

-**find source=old testament of bible + span = 15:** *created GOD ~ Heaven Earth*
+*domain=bible.old-testament :: span = 15 :: created GOD :-: Heaven Earth*

 *(this could be read as: find in the old testament using a span of 15, the words*

-*created AND God, but NOT Heaven AND Earth)*
+*created AND God, but NOT Heaven AND NOT Earth)*

 The simplest form to find ALL of three words (in the beginning):

-*find in the beginning*
+*in the beginning*

 It should be noted that such a statement would find either of these strings in the text: